shapkarin/shapkarin.me/public/api/articles/ethereum-abi.md

 #### Dynamic Types Encoding

+Dynamic types present more complex encoding challenges since their size isn't known at compile time.
+The ABI specification handles this by using a length-prefixed encoding scheme that enables efficient parsing while maintaining data integrity.

 **1. String Type**

+Strings are encoded with their length followed by the UTF-8 byte representation, padded to 32-byte boundaries.
+This encoding allows for arbitrary-length text while maintaining efficient memory access patterns.
 ```javascript
 // string: length + UTF-8 bytes, padded to 32-byte boundaries
 const text = "Hello";